ovh/docs/pages/bare_metal_cloud/dedicated_servers/hardware-diagnose/guide.en-gb.md

 ---
-title: 'Hardware diagnostics'
+title: "Hardware diagnostics"
-excerpt: 'Find out how to use diagnostic tools to identify hardware failures on your server'
+excerpt: "Find out how to use diagnostic tools to identify hardware failures on your server"
 updated: 2022-12-15
 ---